connor-kfitz/Node.JS-ORM-E-Commerce-Back-End/README.md

 ## Steps Taken

-1. Created database models for the category, product tag, and tag's items.
+1. Created database models for the category, product, product tag, and tag's tables.

 2. Created association methods in models/index.js to establish relationships between tables, according to specifications